tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 # Abridged Compression Scheme

 This section describes a compression scheme suitable for compressing certificate chains used in TLS.
 The scheme is defined in two parts.
-An initial pass compressing known intermediate and root certificates and then a subsequent pass compressing the end-entity certificates.
+An initial pass compressing known intermediate and root certificates and then a subsequent pass compressing the end-entity certificate.
 This scheme is used by performing the compression step of Pass 1 and then the compression step of Pass 2.
 Decompression is performed in the reverse order.

 **TODO:** Abridged is a placeholder name until someone comes up with a better one.